-SD18 locomotives equipped with dynamic braking can be operated with older units that are not equipped with brake current limiting regulators.
+GP18 locomotives can be operated in dynamic braking coupled to older units that are not equipped with brake current limiting regulators.
 If all the units are of the same gear ratio, the unit having the lowest maximum brake current rating should be placed as the lead unit in the consist.
 The engineman can then operate and control the braking effort up to the limit of the unit having the lowest brake current rating, without overloading the dynamic brake system of a trailing unit.
 The locomotive consist MUST always be operated so as not to exceed the braking current of the unit having the lowest maximum brake current rating.

-Units equipped with dynamic brake current limiting regulators can be operated in multiple with SD18 locomotives in dynamic braking regardless of the gear ratio, or difference in the maximum brake current ratings.
+Units equipped with dynamic brake current limiting regulators can be operated in multiple with GP18 locomotives in dynamic braking regardless of the gear ratio, or difference in the maximum brake current ratings.

-Units not equipped with dynamic brake current limiting regulators and of different gear ratios will require special operating instructions when used in multiple with a SD18 locomotive in dynamic braking.
+Units not equipped with dynamic brake current limiting regulators and of different gear ratios will require special operating instructions when used in multiple with a GP18 locomotive in dynamic braking.